novaross/programming-history/README.md

 # Programming History

 As I continue my learning journey into programming, methodologies and processes, I've decided to organize some of the interesting related events on a timeline.
-This provides a different perspective on the sequence of events that led to where we are now as an industry.
+This provides an interesting perspective on the sequence of events that lead to where we are now as an industry.

 Ruslan Spivak
 <https://www.linkedin.com/in/ruslan-spivak/>

-Contributions are welcome.
+Contributions are welcome (issues, PRs).

 ## 1936